alterNERDtive/VaultHunters-tweaks/README.md

 Now part of the official pack!

+### Mod Box

+* Adjusted drop chances for Refined Storage items to bring them in line with Applied Energistic.

 ### Modular Routers

 * Re-enabled the player module.
 (Be __careful__ with this one.
 The vault mod